SusanaAlvarezZuluaga/weather-app-final/README.md

 ## Important Notes

 In the master branch of this project you can see that I direcly fetched OpenWeather's API to get the weather data.
 However, in the [call-to-my-api](https://github.com/SusanaAlvarezZuluaga/weather-app-final/tree/call-to-my-api) branch there is a version of the code where instead of fetching the weather data directly from OpenWeather's API, I fetched it from my own RESTful API which I created using Express.js.
-The repository of API can be found in [here](https://github.com/SusanaAlvarezZuluaga/weather-app-api)
+The repository of my API can be found in [here](https://github.com/SusanaAlvarezZuluaga/weather-app-api)